MarcAndreWyss/Crater2LDraw/README.md

 ## Disclaimer

 The following instructions are intended to serve as an idea on how to create a crater landscape compatible with LDraw.
-There are several ways to generate such landscapes or cliffs.
+There are several ways to generate landscapes or cliffs.
 For example, the following JavaScripts:
 - https://gitlab.com/sylvainls/ldraw_landscape.html
 - https://gitlab.com/sylvainls/ldraw_cliff.html

-Unfortunately, these variants do not work for crater landscapes.
-This prompted the idea of ​​using Gaea to export the generated landscape into an LDraw-compatible format.
+Unfortunately, these variants do not work directly for crater landscapes.
+This prompted the idea of ​​using Gaea to export the generated landscape into an LDraw-compatible format somehow.
 The procedure described below should be possible for any landscape generated with Gaea, not just for crater landscapes.
-However, since Bricklink Studio uses bricks instead of plates, an intermediate step with, for example, MeshLab would probably be necessary to first scale the landscape generated in Gaea along the z-axis.
+However, since Bricklink Studio uses bricks instead of plates, an intermediate step with MeshLab is necessary to first scale the landscape generated in Gaea along the z-axis.
 The basic idea, however, remains the same.
+Alternatively you can stop after step 4 and use the generated heightfield *.png (grayscale) file together with https://gitlab.com/sylvainls/ldraw_landscape.html.
+This is probably easier, but also less accurate.
+Do whatever you think is the better way in your case.

 The instructions assume that you already have some familiarity with Bricklink Studio.
 Accordingly, not every step is explained in detail.